-We welcome the first cohort to our scholarships and career training for students at Historically Black Colleges and Universities, part of our ongoing commitment to diversity and inclusion.
+We welcome the first cohort to our scholarships and career training program for students at Historically Black Colleges and Universities, part of our ongoing commitment to diversity and inclusion.

 When Wayne A.I.
 Frederick, President of Howard University, sat down for a press interview last year to discuss the importance of Historically Black Colleges and Universities (HBCUs) like Howard—101 institutions across the country that were established before the civil rights movement to serve the African-American community—he didn’t mince words.
 “HBCUs are an essential part of the fabric of higher education because of the contribution they make to diversifying so many fields,” he said, adding, “It’s a danger to the national interest not to invest in these institutions.”